security-union/armore-server/rust/README.md

-# HTTP Gateway
+# Rust Server

 Armore's API

 ## How to run tests

 ```
-make tests_local_run
+make tests_run
 ```

-To run this service locally, use
+To run the services locally, use

 ```
-make build_and_run
+make tests_up
 ```

-Within the `server` top folder.

 ## Sample refresh payload